Toebzy/Recommendation-System/README.md

 Føles lidt som robotsprog, kunne godt være simplificeret mere eller forklaret mere i dybde.
 Ville være nice hvis der i stedet for “recommended” ville stå noget som f.ek.s: “Brugere som dig kan godt lide:”

+Ud fra denne feedback har vi lavet opdateringer til vores frontend, og gjort det mere tydeligt for brugeren i form af visualisering.
+- Tekst ud fra diagrammer
+- Mere læseligt tekst
+- Med mere

 ## Results
 Our user recommendation function, works by recommending highly rated titles of the same genre.
 We can't get anything meaningful out of this, due to our inability to test it with user surveys.
 The other recomendation system is more advanced, and works on more than just similar genres.
 Therefore we can also value the response with an accuracy.
 ## Streamlit
-To open the Streamlit app open a terminal/console on the Exam folder and type streamlit run overview.py
+To open the Streamlit app open a terminal/console on the Exam folder and type "streamlit run Overview.py"

 #

 Tobias Carlsen - cph-tc183@cphbusiness.dk